Aircraft General Knowledge (AGK)

 Cowl flaps

-Cowl flaps are used to redirect the airflow in a sucking motion, enhancing engine cooling and performance.
+Cowl flaps control the airflow through the engine cowling by changing the outlet area.
+Open cowl flaps increase cooling airflow but also increase drag.
 These are often used in turbo-compressor engines.
 These are mostly open during taxi, take-off and climb and closed on cruise.
 Then re-opened at landing.
 If a plane has any problems with cooling in cruise, they can be re-opened.

 Liquid cooling